canonical/repo-policy-compliance/README.md

 should be a token of a user with full repo permissions for the test repository.
 You can also pass in `AUTH_APP_ID`, `AUTH_INSTALLATION_ID`, and `AUTH_PRIVATE_KEY`
 to test the authentication using GitHub App Auth.
-In that case, the tests will additionally be executed using GitHub App auth.
+In that case, the tests will additionally be executed using GitHub app auth.
 Note that the GitHub app should be installed in the test repository organisation/user namespace, with access granted to the test repository.

 The command `tox -e test` can be used to run all tests, which are primarily integration tests.